Vaishalii14/blog-app/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-* It is a webApp in which users can create blogs
+* It is a webApp in which users can create blogs under different categories, can view them in the HomePage and can update/delete their own blogs.
+Users can also comment on blogs.
-* A user can create account, login, rate movies, get recommendations, add movies to Watchlist and check about the cast and crew of a particular movie using the tmbd API.

-### Problem Statement
-Demonstrate through your app the different kinds of algorithms that a web-streaming app (like Netflix) or an audio-streaming app (like Spotify) may use for their Recommendation Engine.
+* Authentication is done to ensure that only the writer of the post/comment can delete/update their post/comment.
+* UI of the webApp  is built using material UI.

 ### Compatible Platforms
 Laptops and Desktops.

 ### Tech Stack
-1.Front-end: HTML, CSS, Bootstrap, JavaScript
+1. Front-end: React.js
-2. Back-end: Django
+2. Back-end: Node.js, Express.js, MongoDB